SRafi007/Machine-Learning---Not-a-Short-Journey/Machine Learning - Not a Short Journey.md

 - Swap out the dataset
 - Try to break your code and then fix it

-This is one of the best ways to learn while not getting stuck in tutorial hell.

 ### 7. Collaborate and Share Your Projects